Mary Kornman: Later years and death

 Mary continued working with Our Gang co-star Mickey Daniels into adulthood, as evidenced by some publicity shots from the era.
 She appeared with Mickey in the teen version of Our Gang, The Boy Friends.
-In 1934, she married Leo Tover, a cameraman, but divorced approximately five years later.
+In 1934, she married Leo Tover, a cameraman, but they divorced approximately five years later.

 Throughout the 1930s, she continued to appear in many features such as the serial Queen of the Jungle (1935), and The Desert Trail (1935) starring John Wayne.
 She retired from the screen in 1940.

 She later married Ralph B. McCutcheon, a horse trainer on some of her Western films.
 Mary spent the rest of her life devoted to him.
 They had no children.
 They both spent their remaining years on their ranch with the horses.
 She kept close with her Hollywood acquaintances and friends.
 When asked if Mary was as kind and genuine a person as she appeared to be onscreen, her sister Mildred replied, "She was all of that and more."

 Mary became gravely ill in the early 1970s and was eventually diagnosed with cancer.
 She died on June 1, 1973, aged 57.
 Her widower died two years later.
 They are interred at Linn Grove Cemetery, Greeley, Colorado.